natdarke/base-config/README.md

 ##### Package Use

 NPM packages tend to be either whole applications that are NOT shared using NPM, or useful tools that are useful _in general_, are shared using NPM and used in other packages.
-I call these 'application packages' and 'tool packages'.
+I call these 'root packages' and 'dependeny packages'.

-* Application Packages
+* Root Packages
+    * Not a dependency
+    * Has dependencies
-    * Some packages are not meant to be used by other packages.
-Typically, this would be a package that forms the spine of an application and sits at the top of the dependency chain i.e. it HAS dependencies but is not a dependency itself.
-It is not published to an NPM repository because it is not intended to be installed as a dependency.
+    * Typically, this would be a package that forms the spine of an application and would have many dependencies
+    * NOT published to an NPM repository as it is not intended to be installed as a dependency.
+    * A JavaScript service is, basically, a docker container running a 'Root Package'.
+The git repo contains a Dockerfile and the package code

-* Tool Packages
+* Dependency Packages
-    * Tool packages are meant to be published to [NPM JS](#npm-js) (or some other NPM repository) and installed in other packages.
-They should be usable in any other package.
-Tool packages can be published for general consumption or can from the basis of your own private library.
+    * Intended to be published to [NPM JS](#npm-js) (or some other NPM repository) and installed in other packages.
+    * Should be usable in any other package.
+    * Can be published pubicly, for use by anyone
+    * Can be published privately, only for use by your organisation

 ##### Storage